PoPGRI/Race/pages/installation/docker.md

 Now the container is running, you can follow the [instructions](running.md) to run GRAIC inside the container.

 ### Step 3.
-Root access to the container (optional)
+Installing new packages to the container and committing it (optional)

-In case you need the root access (e.g., when installing new libaries), you can use the following command to get a root terminal when the container is running
+In case you need the root access (e.g., when installing new ```apt``` packages), you can use the following command to get a root terminal as the container is running

 {% include alert terminal='docker exec -u 0 -it graic_con /bin/bash' %}

+After installing new packages, you can use the [docker commit](https://docs.docker.com/engine/reference/commandline/commit/) command to commit the state of the container such that the installed packages will remain afer you stop the container.

 </div>